35 Best Sites Like eBay To Sell and Buy Stuff

 Sell on Wish

-You can also find unique items that you may not be able to find on other marketplace platforms.
+You can also find unique items that you may not be able to find on other platforms.

 Wish also offers some features that eBay does not, such as the ability to see how many people have viewed your listing and the option to add a “buy it now” price to your listings.